Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Estimator/MNISTClassifier/README.md

 >`ValueError: Classification input must be a single string Tensor; got {'inputKey': <tf.Tensor 'input:0' shape=(?, 784) dtype=float32>}`

 This results from the `DNNClassifier` using a `ClassificationOutput` for saving the model.
 And as shown in the error message, the input for such a `ClassificationOutput` needs to be a single string Tensor, because the model expects a serialized `tf.Example` for serving, which we will get into later.
+Note that this behaviour might change in future versions.

 So as a workaround i created a wrapper class for a DNNCLassifier, where i replace the `export_outputs` attribute, of the created `EstimatorSpec`.
 Instead of a `ClassificationOutput`, i now use a general `PredictionOutput` for the export.
 The new `export_outputs` looks as following:
 ```python